Elicit

 In short

-Elicit — AI research assistant for PRISMA-compliant systematic literature reviews.
-Best for Academic researchers conducting PRISMA-compliant systematic reviews, Pharmaceutical R&D teams screening clinical trials, Policy analysts needing citation-grounded evidence summaries.
-Free to start; paid plans from $49/mo.
+Elicit — AI research assistant for evidence-based literature reviews and systematic reviews.
+Best for Academic researchers conducting PRISMA-compliant systematic reviews, Pharmaceutical R&D teams screening clinical trials and evidence, Policy analysts needing citation-grounded evidence summaries.
+Free to start; paid plans from $11/mo.

 What's new in Elicit